EmuDeck/emudeck.github.io/docs/file-management/steamos/file-management.md

 #### How to Compare your MD5 Checksum to Redump

-1. Open redump.org, and search for your ROM
+1. Open [redump.org](redump.org), and search for your ROM
      * For example, Vampire Night's page: [http://redump.org/disc/13152/](http://redump.org/disc/13152/)
 2. Note down the MD5 Checksum on the redump.org page and compare it to your ROM
      * Using Vampire Night as an example:
          * MD5 Checksum on the ROM: <img src="https://user-images.githubusercontent.com/108900299/222926493-df0a8680-ba47-497c-a372-25905943d412.png" height="300">
          * Redump's MD5 Checksum: <img src="https://user-images.githubusercontent.com/108900299/222926621-b1b64ee7-0ed4-4a37-b22c-109c851bd836.png" height="300">
 3. The Vampire Night ISO MD5 Checksum matches to the MD5 Checksum on the redump page, meaning the ROM is valid

+#### How to Compare your MD5 Checksum to No-Intro

+1. Open [https://datomatic.no-intro.org/](https://datomatic.no-intro.org/) and search for your ROM
+2. Note down the MD5 Checksum on DAT-o-MATIC and compare it to your ROM
+3. If the MD5 Checksum is a match, your ROM is valid

 ***